perosofic420/cpp-aes-encryptor/README.md

 # cpp-aes-encryptor
-CLI AES encryptor/decryptor written in C++
+CLI AES encryptor/decryptor written in C++ using cryptopp